-Sure, it’s not going to match the 2JZ or even the 1JZ’s power potential, but with the right performance mods and upgrades, it’ll provide an impressive power-to-weight ratio for those that are looking to swap it into alternative small or lightweight cars.
+Sure, it won’t match the 2JZ or even the 1JZ’s power potential.
+Still, with suitable performance mods and upgrades, it’ll provide an impressive power-to-weight ratio for those looking to swap it into alternative small or lightweight cars.

-There are plenty of upgrades available for the 2AZ-FE, and breathing mods, combined with cams, are the typical earlier upgrade stages.
+Plenty of upgrades are available for the 2AZ-FE, and breathing mods, combined with cams, are the typical early upgrade stages.

-From there, you’ll want to consider fuelling upgrades, such as injectors and a fuel pump, and perhaps even a port and polished head.
+From there, you’ll want to consider fuelling upgrades, such as injectors, a fuel pump, and perhaps even a port and polished head.

 After that, it’s time to consider forced induction and perhaps even the stroker kit upgrades.

-Those looking to tune their 2AZ-FE while still maintaining reliability, around 280-300hp, is typically the safest bet, and owners will rarely go beyond 350hp on stock internals as it usually ends in tears.
+For those looking to tune their 2AZ-FE while still maintaining reliability, around 280-300hp is typically the safest bet.
+Owners rarely go beyond 350hp on stock internals, which usually ends in tears.

-As always, the tune will play a significant role in how well your engine deals with power upgrades, but it’s usually the pistons that are the first to go when it comes to attempting significant power on stock internals.
+As always, the tune will play a significant role in how well your engine deals with power upgrades, but it’s usually the pistons that are the first to go when attempting significant power on stock internals.